macmillanpublishers/dropbox_filemgr/README.md

-# PEP8 Squad

-Enforcements of [PEP8's](https://www.python.org/dev/peps/pep-0008) suggestions, with Dropbox and [YAPF](https://github.com/google/yapf).

-Read more about webhooks [the Dropbox developers site](https://www.dropbox.com/developers/webhooks/tutorial).

-You can try the example yourself by visiting [pep8squad.herokuapp.com](https://pep8squad.herokuapp.com).
+# Dropbox API Example

+Basic example of how to use Dropbox APIs

 ## Running the sample yourself